Berg River

 The first Europeans to see the Berg River were on an expedition with bailiff Abraham Gabbema in 1657, having been sent by Jan Van Riebeek to trade with the local Khoi Khoi.
 He called it the Groot Berg River.
 The catchment was only developed during the time of Governor Simon van der Stel who established the first European settlements at Paarl and in the Drakenstein Valley in 1687.
 Wellington, Franschhoek and Tulbagh were established later as the farmlands expanded.
 The river rises in the Drakenstein and the Franschhoek mountains.

-The Berg River was one of many habitats of Hippos, However, in the 1600s hunters killed them for meat and hide.
-By the mid-1700 a fine for killing a hippo was introduced by Governor RykTulbagh.
+The Berg River was one of many habitats for Hippos.
+However, in the 1600s, hunters killed them for meat and hide.
+By the mid-1700s, Governor RykTulbagh introduced a fine for killing a hippo.
 Despite this, the numbers continued to decline.
-In 1829 only six Hippos were remaining.
+In 1829, only six Hippos were remaining.
 The last Hippo was shot in 1869 by Martin Melck when it attacked and killed one of his employees.

-During summer, water temperatures get to 30°C/86°F while in the winter the water temperature is at the lower 20°C/68°F. The river is popular with watersport enthusiasts Waterskiing and canoeing are just two of these sports.
+During summer, water temperatures reach 30°C/86°F, while in the winter, they are at a lower 20°C/68°F. The river is popular with watersport enthusiasts.
+Waterskiing and canoeing are just two of these sports.

 The Berg River Estuary at the lower stretch of the River is one of four perennial estuaries on the west coast it is the third-largest salt marsh on the Cape Coast.
 The unique vegetation includes species such as waterblommetjie (Aponogeton distachyos), soutbos (Bassia diffusa), sareegras (Bolboschoenus maritimus), Fish found here include white steenbras (Lithognathus lithognathus) and white stumpnose (Rhabdosargus globiceps) the Berg River Estuary starts 69 km upstream of the river mouth in Velddrif The estuary and floodplain extend 40 km inland, incorporating many habitats such as mudflats, reedbeds, sandy beaches, Strandveld, and Riverine channels.
 Bird spotting is particularly good in the mudflats and saltpans.

-Annually in the first wemarathonek of July, The Berg River Canoe Marathon covers 240km from Paarl to the small harbour of Velddrif over four stages info@berg.org.za
+Annually in the first week of of July, The Berg River Canoe Marathon covers 240km from Paarl to the small harbour of Velddrif over four stages info@berg.org.za

 Berg river Canooze